mysarapa/K_fit/README.md

 but without dihedral part (parameters are set to zero).
 The last input files consist of dihedral angles of a molecule which were considered (one dih file for every dihedral angle).

-According to the formula (link), the script calculates the estimated value of torsion part based on the given energy values.
+According to the formula in cited paper, the script calculates the estimated value of torsion part based on the given energy values.
 The calculated parameters are selected in that way to minimize the square of the difference between corresponding energies from the first and second file.
 All torsion angles can be grouped according to their types.
 For instance the torsion angle formed from OH.8-P.6-OS.10-CT atoms belongs to the same group as this one: CT.1-OS.5-P.6-OH.8.

 The same set of four parameters K1, K2, K3, K4 applies to every dihedral of a given type.
-The ‘analytical_fit_dihedral.py’ script optionally expects two values ‘from’ and ‘to’ which set the range of the resulting parameters K. These optionally values and mandatory paths to data files the script gets from the standard input or text file with paths to QM energy, MM energy and all dihedral angles files.
+The ‘K_fit.py’ script optionally expects two values ‘from’ and ‘to’ which set the range of the resulting parameters K. These optionally values and mandatory paths to data files the script gets from the standard input or text file with paths to QM energy, MM energy and all dihedral angles files.
-In the result, the script returns the set of four optimal Fourier parameters for each dihedral types and optionally set of four Fourier parameters from declared range for each dihedral types.
+In the result, the script returns the set of four optimal Fourier or Ryckaert-Belleman parameters for each dihedral types and optionally set of four Fourier parameters from declared range for each dihedral types.
+The cited work includes the method of obtaining Ryckaert-Belleman parameters based on Fourier ones.

 usage:

-./K_fit.py from to < paths2files.txt  > cofficients.out
+./K_fit.py from to < paths2files.txt  > coefficients.out

 option:

 from, to	    optionally two values ‘from’ and ‘to’ which set the range of the resulting parameters K.
 				The calculated K parameters should be included inside this range.
+This option is only for Fourier parameters.

 path2files.txt  includes paths to data files:
                      path to QM energy file,
                      MM energy file,
                      *.dih files
-                     and the amount of cofficients to calculate (3 or 4 value is allowed).
+                     and the amount of coefficients to calculate (3 or 4 value is allowed).

 data files: